tmcdonald/Journaler-Test-App/README.md

 Journaler-Test-App
 ==================

-A journal entry app I made trying out Play with Scala
+This is a journal entry app I created to try out Play with Scala.